 To cut costs on food, I decided to have cake the only food served at the party.
 I made the cake from scratch, spent $2 on the frosting, and $3 for the Oreos used on top.

-I had big goals of decorating the cake to look like a giant LEGO.
+The goal was to decorating the cake to look like a giant LEGO.
 Truthfully, it didn’t turn out great…..but, my son thought it was the coolest cake ever, and that’s all that matters!

 The cake was so simple to make.
 I cooked the batter in a 9×13 pan and then frosted it with blue frosting.
-I also frosted the Oreos with the same frosting and placed them on top so that it would resemble a LEGO.
+Next, I frosted the Oreos with the same frosting and placed them on top so that it would resemble a LEGO.
 My kids told me that the cake needed the word LEGO on the Oreos, so I used a toothpick to include write out the word.

 Out of all the categories, I spent the most money on food.
 The total came to $6.